ToddlerQuest

 Finding safe, high-quality screen time for toddlers is harder than it should be.
 The free options come with significant trade-offs that parents shouldn't have to make.

-Many platforms require parents to create accounts before their toddler can play a single game.
-This introduces friction for the parent and, more importantly, means the platform is collecting data from the outset.
+Many platforms require account creation before a child plays a single game.
 When the product is free, the user's engagement patterns become the product.

 How We Worked Together